Soup (Blind Melon album): Legacy

 In 2005, Soup was ranked number 357 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.
+In the book, Andreas Himmelstein called Soup "a beautiful album filled with magical melodies that has completely undeservedly disappeared from the focus of the rock world."

 In the 2009 book, A Devil on One Shoulder and an Angel on the Other: The Story of Shannon Hoon and Blind Melon, drummer Glen Graham is quoted as saying, "I talked to a guy from Spain yesterday [from Popular 1 Magazine], and he was saying, "Soup is the top album of the '90s according to our readers.'
 It was like, 'What?'"

-In 2014, Soup came in at the #1 on the "Top 10 Underrated 90’s Alternative Rock Albums" list for the Alternative Nation site.
+In 2014, Soup came in at the No. 1 on the "Top 10 Underrated 90's Alternative Rock Albums" list for the Alternative Nation site.

-The album took the number five spot on a "Top 10 Most Overlooked and Underrated Albums of the 90s" on the V+C website and was placed number 43 on the "50 Best Alternative Albums of the '90s" list on the MetroWeekly site.
+The album took the number five spot on a "Top 10 Most Overlooked and Underrated Albums of the 90s" on the V+C website and was placed number 43 on the "50 Best Alternative Albums of the '90s" list on the Metro Weekly site.

 On January 17, 2017, Soup was reissued on limited edition vinyl via Analog Sparks (cut from the original stereo tapes and pressed on 180-gram vinyl).

 In an interview with the Long Island Pulse website in 2018, Thorn discussed why he feels the album has developed a cult following over the years.
 "It's crazy.
 Twenty years later, I feel finally validated.
 We felt like it was such a great record when it originally came out.
 For it to be slammed so hard, a record we were so proud of, was confusing to us.
 It was like, 'What?
 I thought we did a good job.'
 I get that it was dark and it was different than the first record, but in the end, it really grew on people.
 And more importantly, it has a great shelf life because people are not over it.
 I’m really flattered that people still care about that record."

 In 2020, the Grammy site posted an article entitled How Blind Melon Lost Their Minds & Made A Masterpiece: 'Soup' Turns 25, that stated "Soup has quietly become a dark-horse favorite of the alt-rock era among fans and critics."